akeley98/myricube/README.md

 but, since I'm doing actual development on Linux, I don't want intermediate files polluting the repository so too bad.

+Note that `./myricube` automatically prefers the Vulkan version if it has been built.

 ## Controls

 If you don't like these controls, look at `myricube-data/default-keybinds.txt`.